-Magento is an e-commerce platform, a software application used for building online stores.
+Magento is an ecommerce platform, a software application used for building online stores.

-Is Magento Free or Open Source?
+Is Magento free or open-source?

 There are two version of Magento, a Community Edition and an Enterprise Edition.
-The Community Edition is Free and Open Source.
+The Community Edition is free and open-source.
 The Enterprise Edition is proprietary and subject to an annual licensing fee.

-Is Magento Community Edition a “real” application?
+Is Magento Community Edition a substantial application?

 What additional features are available in the Enterprise Edition?